jeyremy/homebridge-phantom-devialet-bridge/README.md

 ### notes
 If you are interested in setting the volume of your Phantom(s) with Siri, Only remember to not tell Siri "Set the light in the Living room to 100 %" ;) : we suggest, in homekit, to put your Devialet Light switch in a different Room in order to not have bad surprise setting something like "Turn on all light in the Living Room" :)

-homebridge-phantom-devialet-bridge was written by Jeremy Luisetti and the contribution of Steven Brockway homebridge-marantz-volume was written by Robert Vorthman (thanks!) phantom-bridge was written by DA2001 ( thanks ! )
+homebridge-phantom-devialet-bridge was written by Jeremy and the contribution of Steven homebridge-marantz-volume was written by Robert Vorthman (thanks!) phantom-bridge was written by DA2001 ( thanks ! )